 The term audit generally implies auditing of financial statements.
 In such an Audit, the Auditor provides the expert opinion about the quality of such statements & merely attests the truth of the statements.
 Audit implies to non-financial matters as well, like audit of operations, efficiency etc. In simple terms, Audit means critical and intelligent examination of facts – financial or otherwise, to give in the form of certificate or report an attestation, an expert opinion or advice.
-As per Auditing and Assurance standard: Basic Principles governing an Audit (AAS 1) published by the Institute of Chartered Accountants of India, Audit refers to the independent examination of financial information of any entity, whether profit oriented or not, and irrespective of its size or legal form, when such examination is conducted with a view to express an opinion thereon.
 The main objective of the tax audit is to compute the taxable income according to the law and for maintaining transparency in the financial statements filed by the assessees with the Income-tax department.

 Who is covered by TAX AUDIT:-

-- An individual who in engaged in business and the annual turnover of his/her business is Rs.1 crore and above.
+- An individual who is engaged in business and the annual turnover of his/her business is Rs.1 crore and above if he is filing under Section 44AB if filling under Section 44AD then turnover is Rs.2 crore.

 Forms of the Audit Report:-